isabella232/sfcc-helpcenter/content/md/first-steps/trigger.md

 ---
 id: trigger
 themes: first-steps
-title: How to trigger the cartridge?
+title: How to use the cartridge?
 popular: false
-related:
+related: overview, what-data
 ---

-# How to trigger the cartridge?
+# How to use the cartridge?

 ## How do I go to the cartridge jobs page in SFCC?

-Click on the `Administration` menu then go to `Operations : Jobs`:
+1. Click on the `Administration` menu
+2. Then go to `Operations : Jobs`:

 ![Cartridge jobs](../img/sfcc-jobs.png)

 ## How to manually trigger each jobs?

-Select the job you want to start and click on the `Run` button.
+1. Select the job you want to start
+2. Then click on the `Run` button to trigger the selected job
+3. Wait until the process ends.
+You can refresh the job status by clicking on the `Refresh` button.

 ![Cartridge jobs page](../img/sfcc-jobs-page.png)

-You can refresh the job status by clicking on the `Refresh` button.
-Wait until the process ends.

 The Job import process is completed when its status changes to `Ok`.